HiaslTiasl/it/README.md

 Supports iterating over array items and object properties in a functional way, with a natural way to eliminate the need of storing intermediate results.

+## Why

+- Perform multiple operations on data.
+- Reuse sequences of operations for multiple data collections.
+- Keep full control over shortcut fusion and intermediate results.
+- Small and simple.

 ## Usage

-Provides higher order functions such as `map` and `reduce` that iterate a collection and perform some operation.
+You can iterate collections and perform some operations using higher order functions such as `map` and `reduce`.

 ```javascript
 // Running example callbacks